wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 #### Travel name

 In this edit box you can give a name to the travel.
 This name will then be proposed as the default name for all the files you will create from this travel.
+It is necessary to give a name to the travel before to be able to save this one.

 <a id="RouteToolbar"></a>
 #### Toolbar buttons "Travel"